 If you are thinking of buying a memory foam mattress but are concerned about an off-gassing smell, look for a CertiPUR-US® certification.
 Foams with a CertiPUR-US® stamp of approval are independently tested to verify that they do not contain harmful VOCs, phthalates, CFCs, heavy metals, formaldehyde, and PBDEs.

-Top tip: To ensure your new mattress is safe and made without toxic materials, always buy a bed with a CertiPUR-US® certification.
+Top tip: To ensure your new mattress is safe and made without toxic materials, always buy a bed that's made with CertiPUR-US® certified foams.

 Don't let yourself get too overwhelmed with mattresses comparison.
 Spend two minutes comparing support, cooling, comfort, durability, motion isolation, and certifications.
 Then you can spend the rest of your time getting excited about experiencing the best sleep of your life.